RETA ALERT: The Law Offices of Vincent Wong Investigate Reata Pharmaceuticals, Inc. for Potential Violations of Securities Laws

 On May 10, 2023, Reata issued a press release announcing its financial results for the first quarter of 2023.
 Among other items, Reata announced its decision to discontinue studies for its kidney disease candidate bardoxolone, which the Company had previously advanced as one of its lead assets in partnership with Blackstone Life Sciences and Kyoma Kirin.
 On this news, Reata's stock price fell $14.99 per share or 14.23%, to close at $90.38 per share on May 10, 2023.

-If you suffered a loss on your investment in Reata, contact us about a possible lawsuit and potential recovery by using the link below.
+If you suffered a loss on your investment in Reata, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.

 Vincent Wong, Esq. is an experienced attorney who has represented investors in securities litigations involving financial fraud and violations of shareholder rights.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.